Office of the Under Secretary of Defense for Personnel and Readiness, DoD.

 e.
 This MOU articulates regulatory and governing directives and instructions:

-(2) Postsecondary educational programs provided to Service members using TA on military installations outside of the United States, shall be operated in accordance with guidance from DoD Instruction 1322.25, DoD Instruction 1322.19, section 1212 of 99, as amended by section 518 of 101; and under the terms of the Tri-Services contract currently in effect.
+(2) Postsecondary educational programs provided to Service members using TA on DoD installations outside of the United States, will be operated in accordance with guidance from DoD Instruction 1322.25, DoD Instruction 1322.19, section 1212 of Public Law 99-145, as amended by section 518 of Public Law 101-189; and under the terms of the Tri-Services contract currently in effect.

 f.
 This MOU is subject at all times to Federal law and the rules, guidelines, and regulations of DoD.
 Any conflicts between this MOU and such Federal law, rules, guidelines, and regulations will be resolved in favor of the Federal law, rules, guidelines, or regulations.